HerrLantz/marquee/README.md

 ```
 or you can add that line to your *.bash_profile* or wherever you want to export your $PATH.

-Change the file mode on *marquee* by
+Micke, you should change the file mode on *marquee* by
 ```bash
 chmod 755 marquee
 ```